 This position as a Cultural Resources Program Manager is a full-time employment type.
 The Cultural Resources Program Manager will lead, manage, and grow a cultural resources service line for Providence.
 A proven technical background in cultural resources, project management, and willingness to build and maintain client relationships is required.
 Assignments will require both field and office-based work.

 MINIMUM QUALIFICATIONS (Knowledge, Skills and Abilities):

 - Working knowledge of federal, state and/or local regulations (e.g., National Environmental Policy Act, National Historic Preservation Act, Section 106) governing cultural resource management in the Gulf Coast region.

 - Minimum of a Master's degree in Archaeology, Anthropology, or related field and a minimum of seven to ten years (7 - 10 years) of experience in Cultural Resource Management.

-- Provide technical consulting skills to support Providence growth in business and client base in cultural resources.
+- Technical consulting skills to support Providence growth in business and client base in cultural resources.